seyo-IV/PowerShell/README.md

 Windows Powershell Active Directory Module

 To use Get-Effective_Permissions u need to alter $Path, the DOMAINPREFIX(thats the Domain\Name thing) and Local_Group_Prefix(If you are using Local and global groups from Mictosoft best practice) to suit your company standards.
+The module Active Direcotry is alse required.